 Anticipation – Knowing or expecting that something is going to happen.

-Letting Go: Facing the fact things are different and letting go of the past.
+Letting Go – Facing the fact that things are different and letting go of the past.

-Disorientation: Things are no longer what they were and not yet how they are going to be.
+Disorientation – Things are no longer what they were or how they are going to be.

-Reappraisal: Taking a new look at the situation and assessing options.
+Reappraisal – Taking a new look at the situation and addressing options.

 Recommitment – Reconnecting to a sense of purpose.

 Here are three takeaways from my experience working with this change model.

 #1.
 Don’t assume you know where anyone else is on the curve.
 All a leader has to do is: Bring up the topic of change, show the model with the simple definitions, and ask where each person feels they are right now on the curve.